 Purporting to be a recently rediscovered “lost sitcom” from the 1950s, this British series was an effort by writer and producer Geoff Atkinson to parody American sitcoms “that would embrace any idea, no matter how stupid.”
 Atkinson captured the dullness of his intended target right down to the inane theme music and obligatory applause greeting every character’s entrance.

 The premise of the series, set in 1937, has Adolf Hitler and Eva Braun as a typical suburban couple living in Berlin.
-Much of the comic misadventure arises from their Jewish next-door neighbors, Arny and Rosa Goldenstein.
+Much of the comic misadventure arises from their next-door Jewish neighbors, Arny and Rosa Goldenstein.

 However, the Holocaust and the estimated 70–85 million total deaths from World War II proved tough material for punch lines.
 This horribly inappropriate sitcom was canceled after one episode.

-9 You’re In the Picture
+9 You’re in the Picture

-Jackie Gleason (1916–1987) was an extraordinary talent as shown in his classic TV sitcom The Honeymooners and his performances in memorable films like The Hustler (1961), Requiem for a Heavyweight (1962), and Soldier in the Rain (1963).
+Jackie Gleason (1916–1987) was an extraordinary talent, as shown in his classic TV sitcom The Honeymooners and his performances in memorable films like The Hustler (1961), Requiem for a Heavyweight (1962), and Soldier in the Rain (1963).

 However, no career of any longevity can escape the scarring of a major debacle.
-For Gleason, it came on the game show You’re In the Picture.
+For Gleason, it came on the game show You’re in the Picture.

 The format of the show involved a panel of four celebrities inserting their heads into holes cut out in life-size pictures depicting well-known song titles, historical events, or popular expressions.
 Unable to see the illustrations, the panel would try to guess the content of the pictures based on questions directed at Gleason.